ClickCease Outbound links | what are they and how do they affect SEO

 • dofollow

-The 2 main ones are nofollow and the so-called “dofollow” – which isn’t really a term but is what is used in daily speak about a normal link.
-When adding a link it’s dofollow by default.
+The two main ones are nofollow and the so-called “dofollow” – which isn’t really a technical term but is what is used in daily speech regarding a normal link.
+When adding a link, it’s dofollow by default.
 It takes a manual action to change it to nofollow.

 Search engines crawl, follow, and transfer “link juice” through these links.

-If you are citing, using others as sources, etc. you should use the default link to credit the author/website.
+If you are citing others or using others as sources, you should use the default link to credit the author/website.
 That’s the most ethical thing to do.

 Nofollow links

-Nofollow links are an attribute to add to your links to tell search engines not to follow the link and don’t pass “link juice”.
+Nofollow links use an attribute added to your links to tell search engines not to follow the link and not to pass “link juice.”

-Therefore, it’s important to add the rel=”nofollow” attribute to links added by your users in your blog comment – or even better, add the rel=”ugc” attribute which is an attribute telling that the link is user-generated content.
+Therefore, it’s important to add the rel=”nofollow” attribute to links added by your users in your blog comments – or even better, add the rel=”ugc” attribute, which tells Google the link is user-generated content.

-By using either nofollow or UGC you can make sure that you are not deemed as less credible as you might end up linking to spammy or low-quality sites when your users can add links themself.
+By using either nofollow or UGC, you can ensure that you are not deemed less credible, as you might end up linking to spammy or low-quality sites when users can add links themselves.

-Paid links, affiliate links, etc. should also be attributed either nofollow or rel=”sponsored” as these links have the potential to generate revenue so Google requires you to add one of these attributes as they aren’t natural.
-The worst case scenario, if you don’t, is to lose credibility and rank drops.
+Paid links, affiliate links, etc., should also be attributed as either nofollow or rel=”sponsored.”
+Because these links have the potential to generate revenue, Google requires you to add one of these attributes as they aren’t natural.
+The worst-case scenario, if you don’t, is a loss of credibility and rank drops.

 The purpose of outbound links